Top 5 Things To Do On A Sunny Day

 There's plenty to do in Aberystwyth

-An hours’ drive from the Trefeddian is the town of Aberystwyth.
-There are many interesting things to do here with The National Library of Wales displaying the world’s smallest book, The Victorian Promenade and Pier, Ceredigion Museum and the Aberystwyth Arts Centre.
-One of the main attractions here though is constitution hill and the funicular railway.
-The Aberystwyth Cliff Railway can be found at the northern end of Aberystwyth promenade, where Constitution Hill rises dramatically from the sea to give spectacular and uninterrupted views of Aberystwyth, Cardigan Bay and on a clear day, 26 Welsh mountain peaks.
-The most relaxing way to enjoy this glorious panorama, is to travel on the longest electric funicular cliff railway in Britain, which has been transporting visitors to the summit since 1896.
+An hours’ drive from the Trefeddian is the town of Aberystwyth where there are many interesting things to do.
+Visit the National Library of Wales - home to the world's smallest book - the Victorian promenade and pier, Ceredigion Museum and the Aberystwyth Arts Centre.
+One of the main attractions is Constitution Hill and the Funicular Railway.
+The Aberystwyth Cliff Railway can be found at the northern end of the promenade, where Constitution Hill rises dramatically from the sea, providing spectacular and uninterrupted views of Aberystwyth, Cardigan Bay and, on a clear day, 26 Welsh mountain peaks.
+The most relaxing way to enjoy this glorious panorama is to travel on the longest electric funicular cliff railway in Britain, which has been transporting visitors to the summit since 1896.
 Visitors can experience one of the world’s largest camera obscuras, offering a bird’s eye view of 1000 square miles of land and seascape.
-Aside from these two technological masterpieces, there are fascinating historical displays, a kids play area, a gift shop, a cafe selling delicious home-made snacks and plenty of wide-open spaces for picnics and walking, dogs are also welcome across the site.
-Plenty of things to keep everyone entertained.
+Aside from these two technological masterpieces, there are fascinating historical displays, a kids play area, a gift shop, a café selling delicious homemade snacks, and plenty of wide-open spaces for picnics and walking.
+Dogs are also welcome across the site.
+Plenty to keep everyone entertained.

 Bearded Lake